 However, the UK government recently issued regulations stating that it would continue to protect existing EUTMs and IRs designating the EU as of Brexit Day, and would later convert the same to UK trademark registrations.
 Because of these assurances, RIW is not currently recommending that our clients holding registrations in the EU via EUTMs or IRs immediately file anew in the UK.

 The situation is more complicated for pending and new applications.
 EUTMs or IRs designating the UK currently pending and not registered before Brexit Day will not be automatically converted to UK applications.
 Applicants will be given a nine month window of time post-Brexit to re-apply in the UK, maintaining their priority.
 Because of this, we do not recommend that clients file only EUTMs or EU designations.
 We recommend and are already filing UK applications along with the EU, or designating both jurisdictions in an IR.
 We will be notifying all clients with pending EU applications.
-If your company is considering doing business or filing defensively in the EU or UK, or you just have questions about this Alert, please contact Stacey Friends at email@example.com to discuss the best strategy with regard to the UK.
+If your company is considering doing business or filing defensively in the EU or UK, or you just have questions about this Alert, please contact email@example.com to discuss the best strategy with regard to the UK.

 This summary is presented for informational and educational purposes only, does not constitute legal advice, nor create an attorney-client relationship.
 For a full understanding of the issues, please contact counsel of your choice.